hpgrahsl/kryptonite-for-kafka/docs/security.md

 !!! warning "Do not use for Kafka record keys"
     Applying probabilistic encryption to a Kafka record key causes records with the same original key to land in different partitions.
 This breaks partitioning guarantees and record ordering.
 If you really plan to encrypt the whole key or parts thereof, switch to `TINK/AES_GCM_SIV` for keys instead.

+### AES-GCM Envelope Encryption (Keyset-based)

+`TINK/AES_GCM_ENVELOPE_KEYSET` applies [envelope encryption](https://en.wikipedia.org/wiki/Hybrid_cryptosystem#Envelope_encryption) using a Tink keyset as the Key Encryption Key (KEK).
+A fresh AES-GCM DEK is generated per session, used to encrypt field data, and then wrapped with the KEK keyset.
+The wrapped DEK gets bundled as is inline with the ciphertext.

+**Properties:**

+- **probabilistic:** each DEK is randomly generated; field ciphertexts produced by different sessions are cryptographically independent
+- **authenticated:** the DEK ciphertext includes a GCM authentication tag allowing to detected tampering on decryption
+- **DEK rotation:** the DEK rotates automatically after a configurable number of encryptions or time window

+!!! question "When to use?"
+    When you want envelope encryption without external KMS infrastructure for DEK encryption.
+The KEK keyset itself can still be sourced from configuration or a cloud secret manager using the standard `key_source` options.
+See [Envelope Encryption](envelope-encryption.md) for details.

+---

+### AES-GCM Envelope Encryption (KMS-based)

+`TINK/AES_GCM_ENVELOPE_KMS` applies [envelope encryption](https://en.wikipedia.org/wiki/Hybrid_cryptosystem#Envelope_encryption) using a cloud KMS key as the KEK. **The KEK never leaves the KMS therefore all wrap/unwrap operations of the DEK are remote calls.** Wrapped DEKs are stored externally; only a compact 16-byte fingerprint reference is embedded in each ciphertext rather than the wrapped DEK in full.

+**Properties:**

+- **probabilistic:** each DEK is randomly generated; field ciphertexts produced by different sessions are cryptographically independent
+- **authenticated:** the DEK ciphertext includes a GCM authentication tag allowing to detected tampering on decryption
+- **KEK isolation:** the KEK is held and managed entirely by the cloud KMS; **the raw KEK material is never directly exposed to Kryptonite for Kafka modules**
+- **DEK rotation:** the DEK rotates automatically after a configurable number of encryptions or time window

+!!! question "When to use?"
+    For cloud deployments where maximum key isolation is required and the KEK must not leave the cloud KMS security perimeter.
+Using this mode requires a compatible `EdekStore` implementation which defaults to KCache/Kafka and requires proper configuration (`edek_store_config`) and a running Kafka cluster accessible to Kryptonite for Kafka.
+See [Envelope Encryption](envelope-encryption.md) for details.

 ### AES-GCM-SIV

 `TINK/AES_GCM_SIV` is a nonce misuse-resistant variant.
 For the same plaintext and key, it always produces the same ciphertext.